Signed in as:

 Homes come in all shapes and sizes, so not every home inspection is exactly alike.
-However, your inspector will always perform a visual, non-invasive inspection of hundreds of your home’s essential components, complete with a comprehensive digital report of their findings packed with digital photographs.
+However, your inspector will always perform thorough home inspection of hundreds of your home’s essential components, complete with a comprehensive digital report of their findings packed with digital photographs.
+Your inspector will also be available to discuss their findings, helping you to make informed decisions on the state of the property.

 Areas covered during an inspection fall under four categories:

-Exterior.
-Your inspector begins with a thorough assessment of the home’s lot and grounds, including the driveway, sidewalks and grading.
-An exterior inspection also includes evaluation of the foundation, roof, gutters, windows and siding, Electrical Drops, Water Mains, as well as any decks or patios.
+Your inspector begins with a thorough assessment of the home’s structure, lot and grounds, including the driveway, sidewalks and grading.
+An exterior inspection also includes evaluation of the foundation, roof system, gutters, windows and siding, electrical drops, water mains, as well as any decks or patios, pools and spas, shops, etc.

 Structural Components.
 Your home’s structural components include its foundation, floor/slab, framing and attic.
 All visible areas of these structures are thoroughly examined for safety, integrity and quality of workmanship.